Contemplating today's Gospel

 “Rejoice and leap for joy on that day!”

-Saint John Paul II, in the encyclical Fides et Ratio, wrote: “Faith impels reason to leave its isolation and to advocate gladly for what is beautiful, good and true.”
-The Christian experience, in its saints, shows us the truth of the Gospel and of these words from Holy Father.
-Confronting a world that indulges in vice and selfishness as the only source of happiness, Jesus shows us another way: the happiness of the Kingdom of God, which our world finds so difficult to assume to the point of hating and rejecting it.
-Christians, in the midst of all temptations that this “easy life” offers, know the only way is the love Christ has shown for us in the Cross, the way of fidelity to the Father.
-We know that difficulties should not discourage us.
-If we truly seek our Lord, “Rejoice in that day and leap for joy” (cf. Lk 6:23).
+Saint John Paul II, in the encyclical Fides et Ratio, said: “It is faith which stirs reason to move beyond all isolation and willingly to run risks so that it may attain whatever is beautiful, good and true.”
+The Christian experience in its saints shows us the truth of the Gospel and of these words of the Holy Father.
+In the face of a world that takes pleasure in vice and selfishness as a source of happiness, Jesus shows us another way: the happiness of the Kingdom of God, which the world cannot understand, and which it hates and rejects.
+The Christian, in the midst of the temptations offered by the “easy life,” knows that the way is that of the love that Christ showed us on the cross, the way of fidelity to the Father.
+We know that in the midst of difficulties we cannot become discouraged.
+If we truly seek the Lord, let us rejoice and leap for joy (cf. Lk 6:23).

 Thoughts on Today's Gospel